Yoshiboi18303/Econoshi_Bot-Code/README.md

 -----------------------------------------------------------------------------------

-Main Code Language is JavaScript (.js files), every single main command (which shows with Yoshi+help) is written in JavaScript.
+Main Code Language is JavaScript (.js files), every single main command (which shows with Ecoshi+help) is written in JavaScript.

 -----------------------------------------------------------------------------------